MarinPostma/ebpf-docker-for-mac/README.md

-# eBPF for Docker Desktop on macOS
+# Fork of eBPF for Docker Desktop on macOS, patched for use with redbpf

 eBPF and its compiler bcc need access to some parts of the kernel and its headers to work.
 This image shows how you can do that with Docker Desktop for mac's linuxkit host VM.

+On top of what is provided by the default container, this fork install redbpf and all the tools necessary to develop with in on a mac m1 inside docker.

+you may need to increase the default memory in the container vm for everything to build properly.

 ## Build the image